b4nst/LaunchpadPro-sequencer/README.md

 ## Instalation

-Just dl the LPProStepSeq.amxd files, and add it to your max for live library.
+Just dl the LPProStepSeq.amxd file, and add it to your max for live library.

 Once in live, create a new Midi Track.
 Set midi in/out to your Launchpad pro user canal (default is 6) and set monitor to in.
 Add the LPProStepSeq Max MIDI Effect.